mcgarrah/mcgarrah.github.io/_posts/2024-06-03-proxmox-8-homelab.md

 My legacy pile also includes a couple of decent residencial APC Back-UPS 550 and similar battery backups along with the USB/Serial cables.
 The APC SMX1500 2u rack mount UPS is tested with new batteries as the big boy for my core network devices.

-Along the way, I got a couple other nifty pieces of hardware like a four (4) port KVM with hot-key support, a fully built out PiKVM v3, an IP (network) enabled remote power switch,
+Along the way, I got a couple other nifty pieces of hardware like a four (4) port KVM with hot-key support, a fully built out PiKVM v3, an IP (network) enabled remote power switch.

 I'm also not including my WAN/LAN network configuration or devices but those are in a separate post.
 Just consider those as existing and mostly working.